-Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023, as specified in Proposal No. 2, requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting by holders of our voting securities.
+Ratification of the appointment of Ernst & Young as our independent registered public accounting firm for 2024, as specified in Proposal No. 3, requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting by holders of our voting securities.
 If this appointment is not ratified by holders of our voting securities, the Audit Committee and our Board of Directors may each reconsider its appointment and endorsement.
 Abstentions will not be counted as votes cast and will have no effect on the outcome of the vote for this proposal.
+We do not expect any broker non-votes on this proposal.
 Even if the appointment is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in our best interest.

-Approval, on an advisory basis, of the compensation of our named executive officers ("NEOs") as disclosed in this proxy statement, as specified in Proposal No. 3, requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting by holders of our voting securities.
+Approval, on an advisory basis, of the compensation of our named executive officers ("NEOs") as disclosed in this proxy statement, as specified in Proposal No. 4, requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting by holders of our voting securities.
 Abstentions and broker non-votes will not be counted as having been cast and will have no effect on the outcome of the vote for this proposal.
-The vote on Proposal No. 3 is non-binding on the Board and the Compensation Committee and will not be construed as overruling any decision by the Board or the Compensation Committee.
+The vote on Proposal No. 4 is non-binding on the Board and the Compensation Committee and will not be construed as overruling any decision by the Board or the Compensation Committee.
 The Board and the Compensation Committee expect to take the results of this vote into consideration when making future compensation decisions with respect to the NEOs, but are not required to do so.